skills/introduction-to-codeql/README.md

 ### :keyboard: Activity 1: Review the CodeQL Alerts

-In this activity, we will review some of the CodeQL findings in the Security page of your repository.
+In this activity, we will review the CodeQL findings in the Security page of your repository.
 The Security page is where all security related information is displayed.
-1. Navigate to the **Security** tab in the top navigation bar of your repository PROTIP: do this in a new tab
+1. Navigate to the **Security** tab in the top navigation bar of your repository **ProTip**: do this in a new tab

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/b9d39c6c-34a7-45e8-8a84-ccfe89f9ac65)